What is LiDAR?

 Manufacturing

-LiDAR technology can be used to create 3D models of objects for use in manufacturing, and also used for quality control to detect anomalies and defects.
+LiDAR technology can be used to create 3D models of objects for use in manufacturing.
+It can also be used for quality control to detect anomalies and defects.

 Learn about IBM manufacturing technology solutions